 In an era where the computing industry plays a pivotal role in enhancing global productivity, well-being, and creativity, collaborative efforts are essential to construct ecosystems that adapt seamlessly to evolving customer needs.

-As the demand for components and devices surges worldwide, the semiconductor manufacturing sector faces substantial hurdles related to capital, capacity, and resilience.
+The global surge in technology demand is exposing significant challenges concerning capital, capacity, and resilience within the technology supply chain.
 Within the Computing Ecosystem Supply Chain TC (CESTC), we are pioneering a business model centered on data sharing facilitated by distributed ledger technologies integrated with Generative AI capabilities.
 This innovative approach aims to establish industry standards and solutions that equip our members to address the pressing challenges ahead.

 This whitepaper articulates our proposed business model, elucidates the inherent efficiencies, and provides a comprehensive exploration of use cases.
 Specifically, it underscores the imperative to enhance forecasting accuracy for Demand, Supply, and Inventory throughout the value chain, spanning from N-tier suppliers to end customers.
 By doing so, we seek to propel advancements in Transparency, Traceability, Sustainability, and Resiliency.